DirkSonguer/Vitou/documentation/server/howto.md

 Try to be as atomic as possible when creating your components, meaning that components should be meaningful but only contain a limited amount of properties within them.

-Add components as individual .js files inside the /data/components folder and they will be automatically loaded.
+Add components as individual .json files inside the /data/components folder and they will be automatically loaded.

+TBD

 ### Define your assemblages

+TBD

 ## Define data for your game

+TBD

+## Create actions for your game

+TBD

+## Run the server

+TBD